Designing networks

 SmallWorld

-To get all neighbors that are connected to an agent via the small world graph we could do the follwoing:
+To get all neighbors that are connected to an actor via the small world graph we could do the follwoing:

 [63]: